fast-platform/fast-docker-api/README.md

 Includes [Form.io](https://form.io)'s open-source [API Server](https://github.com/formio/formio) based on Alpine Linux.

 ### What is FAST?

-FAO SOFTWARE TECHNOLGY (FAST) is the Food and Agriculture Organization's approach to handle corporate Data Collection and Data Management projects in a scalable and reusable fasion.
+FAO SURVEY TECHNOLGY (FAST) is the Food and Agriculture Organization's approach to handle corporate Data Collection and Data Management projects in a scalable and reusable fasion.
 Rather than just going for a single provider approach, we separated every step of the Data Collection process to allow the use of plugable/interchable Open Source solutions that will work the same way wether you are using them on a Cloud or On-promise environment (No internet access)

 ### Usage